A NATIONAL HOLIDAY IN CYPRUS

 THE GREEK REVOLUTION OF 1821

 The Greek Revolution of 1821, also known as the Greek War of Independence, was a pivotal event in the history of all Greek people.
-It led to freedom from the Ottoman Turks and it had significant implications for the broader region of the Balkans and Europe.
+It led to freedom from the Ottoman Turks, and it had significant implications for the broader region of the Balkans and Eastern Europe at the time.
+Most Greek-speaking people had been under Ottoman control since the mid-15th century.
+During this time, the majority of these Greek-speaking people were subjected to cultural oppression by the Ottomans.

 RISING NATIONALISM

 The late 18th and early 19th centuries saw a rise in nationalist sentiments throughout Europe.
-This was influenced by the ‘Enlightenment’ and the successful revolutions in America and France.
-Greek intellectuals, inspired by these movements, began to advocate for independence.
+This was influenced by the ‘Enlightenment’, and it led to other successful revolutions in America and France.
+Greek intellectuals, inspired by these movements, began to advocate for independence from Ottoman rule.
+This nationalist movement gained momentum in the latter part of the 19th century. coming to a head in 1821.

 INITIAL UPRISINGS